Stigmata (film): Release

+Metro-Goldwyn-Mayer released Stigmata theatrically in North America on September 10, 1999.

+Home media

+MGM Home Entertainment released Stigmata on VHS and DVD in 2000.

+Scream Factory released the film for the first time on Blu-ray on May 19, 2015.
+The Australian distributor Umbrella Entertainment released a limited edition Blu-ray set on December 6, 2023.
+Capelight Pictures subsequently reissued the film on DVD and Blu-ray in the United States in a mediabook edition on April 2, 2024.

 Reception

 Box office

-Stigmata, produced on a $29 million budget, premiered at the box office in the number one position, earning $18.3 million in its first weekend, becoming the first film in five weekends to outgross The Sixth Sense at the box office.
-Stigmata grossed $50,046,268 in the United States, and $39,400,000 in other territories, for a worldwide total of $89,446,268.
+Stigmata premiered at the United States box office in the number one position, earning $18.3 million in its first weekend, becoming the first film in five weekends to outgross The Sixth Sense.
+The film's financial success was a surprise to its distributor, Metro-Goldwyn-Mayer, who had little faith that it would perform well at the box office.
+Stigmata grossed a total of $50,046,268 in the United States, and $39,400,000 in other territories, for a worldwide total of $89,446,268.